Subscribe to my free email series for 20+ years of life coaching experience.

 Or a recommended strategy of masses of posting on social media just send you into confusion and overwhelm.

-And, if you do decide to go down a particular path on the advice of a marketing guru that does not suit who you are, it may not only cause you unnecessary stress but not get the result that was promised.
+And, if you do decide to go down a particular path on the advice of a marketing guru that does not feel comfortable for you, it may not only cause you unnecessary stress but will not get the result that was promised.

 It's about choosing what seems to be a good fit and being willing to experiment a little until you find a what really works for you.